With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 A lack of enforcement

-Fiston Laka Bondjale was given political asylum in the U.S. almost two years ago after living in the Congo, but he knew the language barrier would make it difficult for him to seek treatment for chronic stomach pain.
+Fiston Laka Bondjale was given political asylum in the U.S. almost two years ago after living in Congo, but he knew the language barrier would make it difficult for him to seek treatment for chronic stomach pain.

 "Every time I think, 'What can I tell the doctor?'
 In French, I can explain it easily," he says.
 "But I'm afraid to go to the hospital because maybe I'll get the wrong medicine."